mence/workstation-builder/README.md

 # Workstation Builder

-This is a basic shell script to build an OSX development environment from scratch.
+This is a basic shell script to build an macOS development environment from scratch.

+## Requirements

+* macOS Sierra (Most of the scripts should probably work on older versions of OSX as well)

+## Usage

+Run `./setup.sh`

 ## Development